mreishus/aoc/2015/writeups/day23.md

 Second: Since I've done 3 years of Advent of Code in the last month, I'm a bit tired of implementing assembly VMs.
 So I did something different: I simply read the program and converted it to python.
-Python does not have a `goto` statement, but that's ok, the flow control here was pretty simple to convert.
+Python does not have a `goto` statement, but that's ok, the flow control here was pretty simple to convert to `if` statements and a `while` loop.

 ## Solutions